ExpressionEngine/ExpressionEngine-User-Guide/source/cp/tools/data/search_and_replace.rst

    are permanent and cannot be reversed except by restoring a backed up version of the database.
 Also note that if you perform replacing within your Templates, you may not see the changes on your site immediately if you have caching options turned on.
-You may need to `clear your cache files <clear_cached_data_files.html>`_ in order to see the changes.
+You may need to :doc:`clear your cache files <clear_cached_data_files>` in order to see the changes.

 .. important:: If you save templates as text files, make certain to `Synchronize Templates <../../design/templates/synchronize_templates.html>`_ before